TobiasSekan/NetOdt/Documentation/api.md

 odtDocument.AppendLines(string.Empty, TextStyle.PageBreak);

-/// Append a page break before a bold text passages odtDocument.AppendLines("This is the last sentence on page one", TextStyle.PageBreak | TextStyle.Bold);
+/// Append a page break before a bold text passages odtDocument.AppendLine("This is the last sentence on page one", TextStyle.PageBreak | TextStyle.Bold);
+odtDocument.AppendLine("This is the last sentence on page one", TextStyle.PageBreak | TextStyle.Bold, "Liberation Sans", 0.0);
+odtDocument.AppendLine("This is the last sentence on page one", TextStyle.PageBreak | TextStyle.Bold, Color.Red, Color.LightGray);
+odtDocument.AppendLine("This is the last sentence on page one", TextStyle.PageBreak | TextStyle.Bold, "Liberation Sans", 0.0, Color.Red, Color.LightGray);
 ```

 ## Append empty lines